Samsung/tizen-docs/docs/application/native/guides/multimedia/image-barcode.md

 Design QR offers the following 4 options to decorate:
 1. Finder pattern shape
-2. data pattern shape
+2. Data pattern shape
-3. fore/background color
+3. Foreground/background color
-4. logo image
+4. Logo image

 All of these features can be easily configured by engine_config.